Galasso: Bow before me, your master! The name's Galasso, boy. Learn it, for it is the name of your doom.

 First appearance: January 17th, 2005

-Asexuality: Though it results simply as a lack of knowledge of any other options.
+Asexuality: Mainly due to a lack of knowledge of any other options.
 He can't even tell a male and female apart, and Leslie and Ethan have to give him The Talk (it doesn't go too well).
 No one's really sure where his daughter Conquest came from, in-universe or out.